parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset Solver.Nonlinear.VariableDz     True

-This key specifies which problem domain is being applied a variable dz subsurface.
+*list* **dzScale.GeomNames** no default This key specifies which problem domain is being applied a variable dz subsurface.
 These geometries must cover the entire computational domain.
-Example Useage:

 .. container:: list